Minigugus/postgres-deno/README.md

 })
 ```

-More info for the `ssl` option can be found in the [Node.js docs for tls connect options](https://nodejs.org/dist/latest-v10.x/docs/api/tls.html#tls_new_tls_tlssocket_socket_options)
+Currently, the `ssl` option is **NOT WORKING** and setting it to `true` will result in a `SSL_NOT_SUPPORTED_YET` error, since Deno is pretty recent and need some time to transform when comming from Node.js.

 ### Environment Variables for Options

-It is also possible to connect to the database without a connection string or options, which will read the options from the environment variables in the table below:
+It is also possible to connect to the database without a connection string or options, which will read the options from the environment variables in the table below (require `--allow-env`):

 ```js
 const sql = postgres()